scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 2
 - **Level Required:** 1/7

 As a reaction you can make an attack against any target moving in range of you.
 On hit the targets move action ends.
-On crit the target is pushed back 1 tile.
+On a critical the target is pushed back 1 tile.

 ***Enhanced:*** Add a superior die to the attack roll.